softprops/coffeehaus/README.md

-# cawfee
+# coffeehaus

 A coffeescript shop for JVM locals.

 ## /!\ Extraction in progress

-This library is the extraction of the coffeescript compiler used in coffeescripted-sbt for use as a standalone library
+This library is the extraction of the coffeescript compiler used in [coffeescripted-sbt](https://github.com/softprops/coffeescripted-sbt) for use as a standalone library

 ## install